 - Lifelong Learning Plan (LLP).
-If you have enrolled or received an offer from a qualifying educational institution before March of the following year, you may withdraw up to $20,000 from your or your spouse’s RRSP and not incur withholding tax on your withdrawal.
-There is no limit to how many times you may participate in the program, and the repayment period for this program is ten years after the fourth January from your first withdrawal.
+If you have enrolled or received an offer from a qualifying educational institution before March of the following year, you may withdraw from your or your spouse’s RRSP and not incur withholding tax on your withdrawal.
+The annual limit you can withdraw from your RRSPs is $10,000 up to $20,000 under an LLP.
+There is no limit to how many times you may participate in the program, as long as you repay it entirely.

 Q. How can I determine how much I can contribute to my RRSP account?

 A. The amount you can contribute, or your “contribution room,” is determined by your earned income.
 Your yearly contribution room is based on 18% of your previous year’s income, less any pension adjustment.
-The annual dollar limit varies from year to year: it was $27,230 for 2020 and $27,830 for 2021.
+The annual dollar limit varies from year to year: it’s $29,210 for 2022 and it will be $30,780 for 2023.
 Thereafter, the limit will be indexed to average wage growth.
 Keep in mind that unused contribution room can be carried forward indeﬁnitely to future years.
 CRA will advise you, by notice of assessment, of your contribution room.

 Q. I have over-contributed to my RRSP account and I am facing penalties from CRA.
 How can I correct this?

 A. To correct this, you can complete a T3012A form and submit it to CRA.
 Upon approval, you can submit this form to Fidelity and withdraw the applicable amount, without incurring withholding taxes.